makermelissa/PocketChipsChallenge/README.md

-# Pocket Chip's Challenge
+# Pocket Chip's Challenge Public Alpha

-Public Alpha
-By Melissa LeBlanc-Williams

 Pocket Chip's Challenge is a freeware port of Microsoft's Chip's Challenge for the PocketPC.
 Now people can play a classic favorite wherever they go.
 Chip's Challenge is a very addictive puzzle game featuring Chip in a maze of traps and monsters.